 Initiating a transition to agro-ecological farming will require support through both policy and market incentives.
 There is recognition amongst the key actors that a result-based policy can provide incentives to remunerate the environmental services of farming without the inflexible and often bureaucratic prescriptions and controls of the current CAP.
-But mechanisms and incentives are needed that a) support the creation of markets for agro-ecological production and b) address the important role and function of landowners and land rental agreements.
+But mechanisms and incentives are needed that a) support the creation of markets for agro-ecological production, b) address the important role and function of landowners and land rental agreements, c) foster long term changes in attitudes of farmers, and d) raise the awareness of the ecosystem services provision through farming.
 At the same time there is an understanding that strategies for agro-ecological transition need to promote knowledge generation and sharing on the benefits and option space of agro-ecological farming, also targeting vocational training and schools.

 Several additional aspects were raised by the participants that were outside the direct scope of the policy analysis in this task but seem relevant for consideration in sub-sequent tasks and recommendations.
-These aspects included a discussion about the importance of food loss prevention that would allow reduced production quantity (at higher prices), the need for a food policy that explicitly integrates consumer aspects and incentives for landowners to include agro-ecological requirements in rental agreements.
+These aspects included a discussion about the importance of food loss prevention that would allow reduced production quantity (at higher prices), the need for a food policy that explicitly integrates consumer aspects and incentives for landowners to include agroecological requirements in rental agreements.
 Preliminary options for incentives for landowners that were raised included community acknowledgement of ecological qualities of owned land and tax reductions for landowners.

-6. PEACH FRUITS FOR CONSUMPTION AND PROCESSING (IMATHIA, GREECE)
+6. COLLECTIVE IMPLEMENTATION OF ALTERNATIVE PLANT PROTECTION PRACTICES IN PEACH TREES (IMATHIA, GREECE)